luk036/ellipsoid-method/ell-review.md

 What's wrong with the existing methods?
 Mostly based on relaxation.
 Then use the relaxed solution as a lower bound and use the branch--and--bound method for the discrete optimal solution.
 Note that the branch-and-bound method does not utilize the convexity of the problem.
-What if I can only evaluate constraints on discrete data?Workaround: convex fitting?
+What if I can only evaluate constraints on discrete data?

+Usually a relaxed optimal solution (convex) is obtained first.
+Then the optimized discrete solution is obtained by searching exhaustively the neigbourhood.
+However, sometimes the constraints are tight so that the relaxed continuous optimal solution is far from the discrete one.
+Enumeration of the discrete domain is difficult.

 Consider:
 $$\begin{array}{ll}